artofscripting/networkvector/README.md

 git clone https://github.com/artofscripting/networkvector.git
 cd networkvector

+# Download the latest executable from Releases tab on GitHub
+# Or build it yourself using the instructions below

 # Run immediately with no setup required
 ./nvector.exe 192.168.1.0/24

 # All features included: 1000 threads, embedded data, interactive visualization
 ```

+**Note**: Pre-built executables are available in the [Releases section](https://github.com/artofscripting/networkvector/releases) of this repository.

 ### Option 2: Python Source